Clinical Asst/Assoc Professor

 DentonFull Time/Part Time:

 The Computer Science and Engineering department is home to 9 Professors, 11 Associate Professors, 7 Assistant Professors, 5 Lecturers, over 100 Ph.D. students, over 180 master students, and over 1300 bachelor students.
 We offer a Ph.D. degree in Computer Science and Engineering, M. S. degrees in Artificial Intelligence, Computer Engineering, Computer Science, Cybersecurity and Data Engineering, ABET-accredited B. S. degrees in Computer Science and Computer Engineering, an ABET-accredited B. A. degree in Information Technology, and a new B. S. degree in Cybersecurity.
-The department is dedicated to creating a climate that values and promotes diversity, equity, and inclusion, and we welcome applications from people of color, women, and LGBTQ+ individuals.
+The department is dedicated to creating a climate that values and promotes diversity, equity, and inclusion, and we welcome applications from underrepresented racial groups, women, and LGBTQ+ individuals.
 Additional information about the department is available at the website: computerscience.engineering.unt.edu.

 UNT is the nation’s 33rd largest public university and the largest, most comprehensive in the Dallas-Fort Worth area, one of the fastest growing metropolitan areas with a population of about 7 million people, ever-increasing industrial and business activities, and a reasonable cost of living.
 The vibrant UNT College of Engineering has more than 100 faculty members.
 The college’s faculty also boasts two National Academy memberships, more than 20 faculty fellowships across more than 15 societies, and five NSF CAREER Awards.
 The college is equipped with numerous state-of-the-art facilities including a recent $10 million boost to the Center for Agile and Adaptive Additive Manufacturing.
 The college has hired 9 tenure and tenure track faculty this year and plans to further expand the college faculty.